 Consider these types of loans if you really must take out a bad credit personal loan to meet urgent expenses.
 Each has its merits and can be a suitable way to gain access to the financial resources you need.

 Consider your situation and how each of these loan types may best serve you.
 Each has its own unique loan amount, loan term, origination fee, and minimum credit score.

-Emergency loans are frequently associated with the workplace, where you request an advance on future earnings or on accumulated vacation pay.
+Emergency loans are frequently associated with the workplace, in which you request an advance on future earnings or on accumulated vacation pay.
 If an employer offers such a program, this may be a viable alternative in some cases.

-Emergency loans can also be requested and withdrawn from funds that you have contributed to, such as a 401(k), an individual retirement account, a healthcare flexible spending account or something similar.
+Emergency loans can also be requested and withdrawn from funds that you have contributed to, such as a 401(k), an individual retirement account, a healthcare flexible spending account, or a similar account.